 Artists & Climate Change – An initiative of The Arctic Cycle, to track works artistic work about climate change all over the world and gather them in one place.
 It is both a study of what is being done, and a resource for anyone interested in the subject.
 “We deeply believe that what artists have to say about climate change will shape our values and behavior for years to come.
 For that reason alone, we should pay attention.

-Artsadmin – Artsadmin enables artists to create without boundaries, producing bold, interdisciplinary work to share with local, national and international audiences.
+Artsadmin – enables artists to create without boundaries, producing bold, interdisciplinary work to share with local, national and international audiences.
 The advisory service supports artists at every stage of their development with free advice and opportunities.
-At Toynbee Studios in London, Artsadmin has established a centre for the creation, rehearsal and presentation of new work.
+With Julie’s Bicycle, Arts Admin leads work on the Season for Change initiative.

-Art.Earth – A family of artists and organisations whose work focuses on contemporary art and ecology.
-Allied with the Arts & Ecology programme at Schumacher College. art.earth incorporates RANE, the Research in Art, Nature and Environment network.
-Allied with the Arts &Ecology programme at Schumacher College.
+art.earth – part of a family of artists and organisations whose work focuses on contemporary art and ecology.
+Allied with the Arts & Ecology programme at Schumacher College. art.earth incorporates RANE, the Research in Art, Nature and Environment network, and is allied with the Arts & Ecology programme at Schumacher College.

-ASCUS Art & Science – ASCUS Art & Science is a non-profit organisation committed to bridging the gap between the arts and sciences.
+ASCUS Art & Science – a non-profit organisation committed to bridging the gap between the arts and sciences.
 We work with partners and practitioners to create innovative trans-disciplinary projects to engage new and wider audiences and facilitate innovative public engagement with both fields.

-Ask the Wild – Ask the Wild is a project by British artists Marcus Coates and Feral Practice.
+Ask the Wild – a project by British artists Marcus Coates and Feral Practice.
 Through a series of public events and podcasts, Ask the Wild offers fresh perspectives on personal, social, and political issues in human society, by bringing the expert knowledge of the natural history disciplines to bear on everyday human problems and dilemmas.